-A.No FOCUS AREA TITLE C&C PRINCIPL ES 17 10.
-Research environment Provision of specific physical spaces and initiatives to facilitate research alliances and plan for the implementation of research spaces.
+A.No.
+FOCUS AREA TITLE C&C PRINCIPLES 17 Provision of specific physical spaces and initiatives to facilitate research alliances and plan for the implementation of research spaces.
 23

 A plan to provide with better specific physical spaces and initiatives to facilitate alliances with different agents will be developed.
 The plan will specifically consider the need of better interaction between the academic professors and the researchers working at the UOC research centres.
 An assessment of the current research spaces will also be carried on in order to meet the needs associated with the continuous growth in the number of researchers.